dant89/go-api-example/README.md

-# go-microservices-api
+# go-gopher-api

-An example of how microservices can work in Golang using self contained packages.

-The API is a very basic implementation that reads user data from a static csv file and formats it into json output.
+A lightweight Golang API framework.
+Aims to be easily extendable and customisable.

 ## Usage
-1. Start the Docker Cassandra container: `docker-compose up`
+1. Start the Docker containers: `docker-compose up -d`
 2. Create a default Cassandra keyspace and table (this will be automated in the future):
 ```
 CREATE KEYSPACE IF NOT EXISTS go_microservice_api